CIT2318/php-pdo-databases/README.md

 </form>
 ```

 * Create a PHP page *results.php*.
-To start with simply get it to display the search term the user has entered
+* Add PHP code so that when the user enters a search term and clicks 'Search' results.php displays the search term they have entered.
-* Look at the lecture slides and example for advice on how you can use this search term to query a database and display films with titles that match the search term
+* Look at the lecture slides and example for advice on how you can use this search term to query a database and display films with titles that match the search term.

 ## There's more
 * We haven't looked at writing PHP for key actions such as create, update or delete.
-We will look at these in week 10.
+We will look at these in coming weeks.
 * Using the above examples as a basis you are now in a position to attempt the assignment.
 See the Assignment Worksheet under Assignments on Unilearn for a suggested workflow.